-All schemes are closed to new members and the UK scheme is closed to future accruals.
-The Irish schemes will also close to future accruals from 30th June 2018.
+All schemes are closed to new members and also to future accruals.
 The schemes are funded by contributions into separately administered trust funds.
 The benefits paid from the defined benefit schemes are based on percentages of the employees' final salary for each year of pensionable service.